eonil/CommonMark/README.md

 -------
 The "CommonMark" source code is written by John MacFarlane and licensed under BSD license.
+The `bstrlib` source code is written by Paul Hsieh and licensed under BSD license.
+The `uthash` source code is written by Troy D. Hanson and licensed under BSD-like license.
 Objective-C wrapper classes are written by Hoon H., and also licensed under BSD license.

+License files of original project are included in `CommonMark/stmd` directory and symlinked in root.

 "CommonMark" source files are embedded for simple and stable build by avoiding extra dependencies and procedures.
 If you